This is Rufus Robson. He is about 6 years old. Here he is mid sniff.

 When they called, it was pretty bad news.
 Rufus had Necrotising Pancreatitis.
-They had to remove part of intestines and whilst removing it they had nicked his pancreas.
+They had to remove part of his intestines and pancreas and whilst removing it they had nicked his spleen .
 This was the first of many days that Rufus had to spend at the vets.
 It was touch and go and every day we would phone the vets for an update, we discussed every day whether we should just let him go but the vets were optimistic and hopeful that they could pull him through.
 At one point, Rufus stopped eating, he was wasting away and we agreed that if it came to him having to be tube fed then that would be too much for him.
 I visited him on what we assumed might have been his last day.
 He was so weak but he managed to purr his stupid little face off.
 I chatted with the vetinary nurse who was trying to find a food that might encourage him to eat and as we talked we realised that they had been warming his food.
 Rufus is a fussy eater – he only likes his food cold, we have to keep it in the fridge.
 Once Rufus got cold food, he started to eat again, he perked up and we were finally allowed to take him home.

 He lost alot of weight and dropped to his lowest weight of around 1kg.
 He had shaved patches of fur where they operated, put his drip in and performed other tests.

 He was a changed cat.
-As a result of nicking his pancreas whilst they tried to remove the bad parts of his intestines he had developed diabetes.
+As a result of nicking his spleen whilst they tried to remove the bad parts of his intestines he had developed diabetes.
 Diabetes in cats is the inability to produce enough insulin to balance blood sugar, or glucose, levels.
 Left untreated, it can lead to weight loss, loss of appetite, vomiting, dehydration, severe depression, problems with motor function, coma, and even death.

 Since the day we bought him back home, we have to inject Rufus with Insulin twice a day around 12 hours apart.